SomaVeda® Ayurvedic Thai Yoga Massage Therapy: Level Two

 This SomaVeda® Indigenous Ayurvedic Thai Yoga Therapy course is predominately hands on, with a thorough introduction to the underlying philosophy and theory of energy.
 “Sip Sen”, the Ten principle Sen or Nadis and the Seven Chakra.
 Basic western anatomy and physiology as it applies to SomaVeda® Thai Yoga is introduced at this time.
 Ayurveda core concepts of balancing Dosha for Vata, Pitta and Kapha are practiced.

 Instruction includes all seven traditional attitudes: Supine, Side Lying, Prone, Second Supine and Seated Positions: The complete SomaVeda® Therapeutic Day Protocol.
 Seven Different therapeutic Asana or sessions.
 Ayurveda Nutrition and Life style approaches to maintaining optimum health as well as over 150 individual Asana or therapeutic postures.
-We emphasize integration of emotional balancing (BET) and clinical applications for major disease such as Cancer, Diabetes, Heart Disease and various soft tissue disorders and syndromes.
+We emphasize integration of emotional balancing (EFT/ B.E.T.- Energy Psychology) and clinical applications for major disease such as Cancer, Diabetes, Heart Disease and various soft tissue disorders and syndromes.
 Specific treatment protocols appropriate for indigenous and traditional practitioners are practiced.

 The SomaVeda® student learns the concept of moving the body without effort, as well as specific postures for specific imbalances.
 The role of the breath in partnership within the therapeutic encounter is discussed and practiced intently.
 This course focuses of the use of Puja or therapeutic affirmations and Mantra in the healing process as originally introduced in the SomaVeda® Level One course.